UK, Norway sign agreement on 2024 access to North Sea fishing grounds

 U.K. Government Minister for Scotland John Lamont added more detail about the Scottish fleet in particular, saying that Scottish trawlers securing continued access to Norwegian North Sea waters was “great news” and, alongside new funding from the GBP 100 million (USD 126.4 million, EUR 115.8 million) U.K. Seafood Fund, the U.K. is delivering on its commitment to providing the nation’s entire fishing industry with a “bright, sustainable future.”

-During the negotiations, U.K. and Norwegian delegations also agreed to cooperate on improving the gear used within North Sea fisheries, mainly focusing on the protection of small and juvenile fish.
+During the negotiations, the U.K. and Norwegian delegations also agreed to cooperate on improving the gear used within North Sea fisheries, mainly focusing on the protection of small and juvenile fish.
 To this end, both sides will establish a joint working group of gear experts, who will report back on their findings by October 2024.
 Norway will host the group’s first meeting.

 Photo courtesy of LianeM/Shutterstock